Calming the Anxious Brain

 You don’t need to be a brain scientist to tap into the power of neuroplasticity and revolutionize your approach to treating anxiety.
 This workshop recording will explore brain-based techniques to stop the symptoms of anxiety, including panic attacks, rumination, and nausea.

-Financial: Catherine Pittman is an associate professor at Saint Mary’s College.
-She is an author for New Harbinger and receives royalties.
-Dr. Pittman receives a speaking honorarium from PESI, Inc.
+Financial: Dr. Catherine Pittman maintains a private practice and has an employment relationship with Saint Mary's College.
+She is an author with New Harbinger, Foliadeux Press, and PESI Publishing and receives royalties.
+She receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

-Non-financial: Catherine Pittman is a member of the Anxiety and Depression Association of America.
+Non-financial: Dr. Catherine Pittman is a member of the Benzodiazepine Information Coalition and the Anxiety and Depression Association of America.